| Lucky Seven | |||||||

 Later, more heavenly bodies could be seen by telescope but by that time, civilisations were already committed to the seven gods.
 When 'time' was being measured by astrologers and astronomers, seven became the number of days in the week (see days-months-seasons).

 Ancient religions adopted this number: the Egyptians had seven gods, Parsees seven angels, Persians seven sacred horses, and Phoenicians seven mysterious kabiris gods.
-(The kabiris were so mysterious that the Phoenicians didn't know for certain how many there were, but they believed seven anyway.)
+(The kabiris were so mysterious that the Phoenicians didn't know for certain how many there were, but they believed seven nonetheless.)

 Islam teaches seven heavens and seven articles of faith: